 Notably, however, the definition of "victim of trafficking" does not include a person who has been subjected to Ark.
-Code Ann. § 5-18-104 (Patronizing a victim of human trafficking), which requires the buyer to know the person patronized was a victim of human trafficking.
+Code Ann. § 5-18-104 (Patronizing a victim of human trafficking), which hinges criminalization on whether the buyer knew or reasonably should have known the person patronized was a victim of human trafficking.
 Consequently, the victim must be under the control of a trafficker to establish the crime of patronizing a victim of human trafficking under Ark.
 Code Ann. § 5-18-104.